• Skip to primary navigation

 However, before we can get to that brownie layer, you want to knock out a little oven and pan prep.
 Preheat your oven to 350°F and cut out a parchment paper sling for your brownie pan.
 Because these brownies are layered, and you want those layers to stay especially beautiful, a parchment paper sling will come in handy!

 The sling lets you easily lift the brownies out of the pan without messing up or disrupting those beautifully layered edges.
+Speaking of brownies, we have decadent Brownie Recipes for you to try!

 THE BROWNIE LAYER